Urbino, Italy

 Students

 The program is open to English-speaking college students and recent graduates from any school.
-Students from many universities — including American University, Iowa State University, James Madison University, Louisiana State University, Ryerson University, New York University, UCLA, University of Maryland, University of Wisconsin-Madison, Temple University, Arizona State University, University of Arizona, University of Montana, Arizona State University, San Jose State University, San Diego State University, Rice University, University of Nevada-Reno, Nanyang Technological University, University of British Columbia and Baylor University — have participated in past ieiMedia programs.
+Students from many universities have participated in past ieiMedia programs, including: James Madison University, Colorado State University, Ithaca College, Iowa State University, Rider University, the University of Tennessee at Chattanooga, Louisiana State University, Virginia Tech, Ryerson University, New York University, UCLA, Truman State University, Rutgers University, University of Wisconsin-Milwaukee, Georgia College and State University, Frostburg State University, University of Wisconsin-Oshkosh, Kennesaw State University, California State University Fullerton, Temple University, Arizona State University, State University of New York at New Paltz, University of Arizona, University of Illinois, Georgetown University, University of Northern Iowa, University of Wisconsin-Madison, Humboldt State University, Indiana University, Washington and Lee University, Wilkes University, Carleton University, San Diego State University, American University, Nanyang Technological University, University of British Columbia, Westminster College and Baylor University.
 We’ve also had students from Japan, the United Kingdom, Puerto Rico, Thailand and Trinidad.

-Most of our students are journalism or communications majors but those majoring in other subjects are welcome as well.
-For non-journalism/communication majors, experience working for a college or professional publication is helpful, but is not necessary.
+Most of our students are journalism or communications majors, but those majoring in other subjects are welcome as well.
+For non-journalism/communication majors, experience working for a college or professional publication is helpful but not necessary.
 The program is open to English-speaking students and recent graduates from around the world.

 Faculty

 Our faculty come from leading universities and news organizations.
-In 2013 our faculty will include:
+In 2023 our faculty will likely include:

-Steven D. Anderson is the director and professor of the James Madison University School of Media Arts & Design.
-He is also a former environmental reporter at KCNC-TV in Denver.
+Steven D. Anderson is a professor in the James Madison University School of Media Arts & Design.
+He is also a former environmental reporter at KCNC television, a network O&O station in Denver, Colorado.
+His reporting often involved in-depth examination of local and regional environmental issues and an explanation of the science behind them.

 Rustin Greene spent his first career as a television writer/producer/director, earning two Los Angeles Area EMMY awards and three Cable ACE awards.
 Rusty is now in his second career, teaching in James Madison University’s School of Media Arts and Design.